openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

    :yocto_bugs:`Bugzilla <>`.
 For information on
-   how to submit a bug against the Yocto Project, see the Yocto Project Bugzilla :yocto_wiki:`wiki page </Bugzilla_Configuration_and_Bug_Tracking>` and the "`Submitting a Defect Against the Yocto Project <#submitting-a-defect-against-the-yocto-project>`__" section.
+   how to submit a bug against the Yocto Project, see the Yocto Project Bugzilla :yocto_wiki:`wiki page </Bugzilla_Configuration_and_Bug_Tracking>` and the
+   ":ref:`dev-manual/common-tasks:submitting a defect against the yocto project`" section.

    .. note::